 You can read CaSE's response to the Government's Brexit position paper on science and innovation, also published today.

-Dr Main appeared on BBC Breakfast and BBC News at One to discuss the continued success of the UK's scientific collaborations with the EU and the need for an immigration system which supports this.
+Dr Main appeared on BBC Breakfast, BBC News at One and BBC Newsnight to discuss the continued success of the UK's scientific collaborations with the EU and the need for an immigration system which supports this.

 You can read CaSE's digest of immigration facts and figures including public opinion, facts on the R&D workforce, and the value of migration to the UK, as well as CaSE's 2016 report on the role of immigration in UK science and engineering.